Average Cost of Living in Ithaca

 How Ithaca Compares Regionally for Cost of Living

 How does Ithaca stack up against nearby cities for cost of living?
 Syracuse and Rochester and Scranton offer lower costs — Syracuse at roughly $3,680, Rochester at roughly $3,600, Scranton at roughly $3,440.
-Among northeastern metros of comparable size, Ithaca's cost index of 105 places it on the expensive end of the spectrum.
+Among northeastern metros of comparable size, Ithaca's cost index of 105 places it near the middle of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
 When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Ithaca